Skip Main Navigation

 Form N-400, Explained

-Understanding the processing time, costs, and requirements for the “Application for Naturalization”
+Understand the timeline, cost, and requirements for the “Application for Naturalization”

 N-400 Timeline